 Building internal partnerships toward innovation

 Innovative leaders and the leaders of existing operations first have to realise they need each other to exist.

 The importance of leadership in managing change for innovation

-With such internal conflicts, and the resistance to innovation an unequal battleground, senior management must take a senior role in not only establishing but then promoting an environment where innovation is embedded in the culture of the organisation.
+With such internal conflicts and the resistance to innovation an unequal battleground, senior management must take a senior role in not only establishing but then promoting an environment where innovation is embedded in the culture of the organisation.

-While these conflicts maybe concentrated between the self-interests of the innovators and the existing business, it is likely, also, that as the innovation culture grows the number of bright ideas will explode.
+While these conflicts may be concentrated between the self-interests of the innovators and the existing business, it is likely, also, that as the innovation culture grows the number of bright ideas will explode.

 Trying to do too much at one time is as damaging as doing nothing.